biemond/biemond-orawls-vagrant-12.1.3-infra/puppet/modules/oradb/README.md

 ## templates.pp

-The databaseType value should contain only one of these choices.
+The database_type value should contain only one of these choices.
 - EE = Enterprise Edition
 - SE = Standard Edition
 - SEONE = Standard Edition One

+##

 ## Installation, Disk or memory issues